urob-ctu/docs/docs/models/linear-classifiers.md

 <br>

 This requirement for linear separability is the main drawback of linear classifiers.
 In many real-world datasets, the classes are not linearly separable, which limits the effectiveness of linear classifiers.

+This limitation is precisely what more complex models like neural networks aim to solve.
+They do so by first learning a non-linear transformation of the data into a new feature space where the classes *are* linearly separable, and then applying a linear classifier in that new space.

 ## Linear Classifier as Template Matching Algorithm